Bourbaki101/Lucky-Fetch/README.md

 Scanning happens only after a completed load for a tab whose monitor is Running and whose keyword monitoring is enabled.
 Reload Now follows the same completed-load and delayed-scan lifecycle.
 Scanning never increments the reload count, changes the reload deadline, or creates another reload loop.

-Immediately before each scan, LuckyFetch discovers the tab's current frame tree and runs a compact local match in each accessible frame.
+Immediately before each scan, Lucky Fetch discovers the tab's current frame tree and runs a compact local match in each accessible frame.
 The tab is Present when any frame matches.
 It is Absent only when every expected frame completed without a match.
 If a frame disappears, cannot be injected, or lacks permission, the